-“There are those of us who love Sriracha, and then there are those of us who need Sriracha,” observes Randy Clemen, author of this recipe.
-If, like Clemen, you find yourself in the latter category–which essentially means you rely on the not-quite-incendiary condiment as a tool in your kitchen arsenal–your culinary curiosity probably knows no bounds.
-Clemen emboldens the flavor of just about everything with a dose of this condiment, stirring it into ketchup, mayo, butter, cream cheese, honey, sour cream, ketchup, deviled eggs, hot wings, chili, grits, mac-n-cheese, Bloody Marys, and, well, we could go on.
-But we won’t.
-Because we’re curious to hear what you can add to the list…
+“There are those of us who love Sriracha, and then there are those of us who need Sriracha,” observes Randy Clemens, author of this recipe.
+If, like Clemens, you find yourself in the latter category–which essentially means you rely on the not-quite-incendiary condiment as a tool in your kitchen arsenal–your culinary curiosity probably knows no bounds.
+But it should know how to make this hot sauce from scratch.–David Leite

 - 1 3/4 pounds red jalapeño peppers, stems removed and halved lengthwise

 - 3 garlic cloves

 - 2 tablespoons granulated sugar, plus more as needed

 - 1 tablespoon kosher salt, plus more as needed

 - 1/2 cup distilled white vinegar, plus more as needed